-Clifton feels that the experiences she has had at Creighton have prepared her for overall success.
-She cites leadership development through her involvement with the Creighton Business Symposium in 2013 and 2014.
-Through her service as an undergraduate manager at the Magic Homeless Clinic, she has grown as an individual who advocates change.
-Her coursework, which has challenged her to work independently and to collaborate, and membership in Pi Beta Phi fraternity for women have helped her develop intellectually.
-Lastly, Clifton feels her four years at Creighton have helped her develop professionally through her various internships.
+Clifton feels that the experiences she has had at Creighton prepared her for overall success.
+She cites leadership development through her two years of involvement with the Creighton Business Symposium.
+Through her service as an undergraduate manager at the Magic Homeless Clinic, she experienced growth as an individual who advocates change.
+Her coursework challenged her to work independently and to collaborate, and her membership in Pi Beta Phi fraternity for women helped her develop intellectually.

-During the summer of 2014 Clifton was a claims solution intern at Lincoln Financial Group, a wealth management and financial services corporation.
-It was her first exposure to the corporate environment, and she learned she had an interest in analytics, a skill that will serve her well in her job with TD Ameritrade.
+Prior to her positions at TD Ameritrade, Clifton was a claims solution intern at Lincoln Financial Group, a wealth management and financial services corporation.
+It was her first exposure to the corporate environment, and she learned she had an interest in analytics, a skill that attracted her to the job she has now.

-Clifton learned about the job with TD Ameritrade on the Jobs4Jays site and from an email notification from the Career Center’s associate director, Jeremy Fisher, MBA PHR.
+Clifton learned about these opportunities on the Jobs4Jays site and from the Career Center’s director, Jeremy Fisher, MBA PHR.
 To prepare for her interviews, she worked closely with the center’s career counselors.
 “I did various practice interviews that allowed me to reflect on my current strengths and weaknesses, along with what I could bring to the position,” says Clifton.
 She felt amply prepared for her initial phone interview and then the subsequent final rounds of interviews in Jersey City.

-Leaving Creighton will be bittersweet.
-While she is excited to do what the Heider College of Business has prepared her to do, she is mindful of the value of her four undergraduate years.
-Says Clifton: “I am leaving Creighton with more than an understanding of business.
-I am leaving Creighton with a better understanding of the world and what we can accomplish as a society.
+Leaving Creighton was bittersweet.
+While she is excited to be doing what the Heider College of Business prepared her to do, she is mindful of the value of her four undergraduate years.
+Says Clifton: “I left Creighton with more than an understanding of business.
+I left Creighton with a better understanding of the world and what we can accomplish as a society.
 Creighton is being more.”